Berkeley-TAFLab/BoatControls/README.md

 ## 7/22/24
 Added UART support and ID support.
 From some basic testing it seems that adding rows to the table is actually a really expensive operation.
 Whoever touches this next, keep that in mind.
 Error handling needed for malformed data.
-Still need to add map functionality and the controlbar
+Controlbar has been added UI-wise but needs some logic to communicate via serial.
+Map plotting still not integrated